-This Focus Research Report has been developed as one of the intellectual outputs of “Making it Matter” project, implemented under the Erasmus+ programme by 6 partner countries: Croatia, Denmark, Ireland, Slovenia, Belgium and Germany.
+This Focus Research Report has been developed as one of the intellectual outputs of the “Making it Matter” project, implemented under the Erasmus+ programme by 6 partner countries: Croatia, Denmark, Ireland, Slovenia, Belgium and Germany.
 The main objective of the Focus Research Report is to give an overview of existing EU and national policies and practices that support the inclusion of disadvantaged youth through volunteering.

 Making It Matter: Impact measurement tool manual

 This manual for measuring the impact is designed as a simple tool for regular monitoring and evaluation of the impact of volunteering on social inclusion that is evidence-based, linking volunteer experience and its benefits with the impact on overall people’s well-being.
-The manual has been developed by merging knowledge of partners from countries with specific knowledge and experience in developing and supporting volunteering in order to create transnational tool applicable for volunteer involving organisations and volunteers.
+The manual has been developed by merging the knowledge of partners from countries with specific knowledge and experience in developing and supporting volunteering in order to create a transnational tool applicable for volunteer involving organisations and volunteers.

 In the long term, this project contributes to the improvement of social and organisational capacities for the development of high quality, innovative and community-oriented services that support the empowerment and inclusion of young people at risk of social exclusion through volunteering.